MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/view-sales-navigator-forms.md

 1. Select the “…” (more commands) menu.
 2. Select the **Not the right person** option.
 3. Find the correct match on [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] with the search interface.
-Additionally, you can send [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] members a request to **Connect** or **Message** them using InMail in Sales Navigator.
+4. Additionally, you can send [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] members a request to **Connect** or **Message** them using InMail in Sales Navigator.

 > ![More options with Sales Navigator control](media/more-options-sales-navigator.png "More options with Sales Navigator control")

 ### Find a matching company for an account

-Sometimes, no company account is associated with a person's profile.
+If no company account is associated with a person's profile, there's no company profile suggested.
 You can use the search interface to find the right company and match it to the related account.

 ![Search a company and match it to an account](media/match-company-sales-navigator.png "Search a company and match it to an account")